 - Explore the boardwalk to reach Port Dalhousie Inner Range Lighthouse.

-- Go on a guided tour of Welland Canal on a segway.
+- Go on a guided tour of Welland Canal on a Segway.

 - Enjoy a beach day at Lake Ontario Beaches!